 Medication forms are available on our district web site or may be obtained from the School Health Office.
 Your physician may use their own form if desired.

-School physicals are required for students in grades kindergarten, 2nd, 4th, 7th and 10th, and any new students.
-If you chose to take your child to your own physician, a copy of the physical must be submitted to the health office by October 15.
-After this date, the student will be examined by the school physician.
+School physicals are required for students in grades Pre-K or K; 1st, 3rd; 5th; 7th; 9th; 11th and any new students.
+If you chose to take your child to your own physician, a copy of the physical must be submitted to the health office within 30 days.

 Junior and Senior High School students participating in sports must have an athletic physical scheduled through the appropriate health office.

-All students in grades kindergarten, 1st, 2nd, 3rd, 5th, 7th and 10th, new entrants, and others as deemed necessary will be screened for distance acuity (far vision).
+All students in grades Pre-K or kindergarten, 1st, 3rd, 5th, 7th and 10th, new entrants, and others as deemed necessary will be screened for distance acuity (far vision).

 Scoliosis(Curvature of the Spine)

-Scoliosis screenings will be done on all students in grades 5-9.
+Scoliosis screenings will be done on male students in Grade 9; and female students in Grades 5th and 7th.
 If the nurse suspects a problem, the student will be re-screened before a referral is made.